ePages-de/epages-devportal/_posts/2020/2020-09-30-design-matters-2020-conference.md

 With robots like the [GPT-3 writing articles in the Guardian](https://www.theguardian.com/commentisfree/2020/sep/08/robot-wrote-this-article-gpt-3){:target="_blank"}, it has never before been so true that we as designers have a responsibility to support users in determining what is real.

 Another highlight was a talk from [Anita Patwardhan Butler](https://designmatters.io/line-up/anita-patwardhan-butler/){:target="_blank"} from Twitter, who presented a case study of managing the spread of misinformation on Twitter.
-They found that many “fake news” articles were being re-tweeted before the user had even read the article, and they worked to “balance flow and friction” and create an additional step in the re-tweeting process to invite users to read articles before they shared them.
+They found that many “fake news” articles were being retweeted before the user had even read the article, and they worked to “balance flow and friction” and create an additional step in the re-tweeting process to invite users to read articles before they shared them.

 {% image_custom image="/assets/img/pages/blog/images/02-design-matters-2020-conference.png" width="40" lightbox %}